daszkass/DareIT-challange/README.md

 > 1. What is this application for?

 It's an application for football scouts, that helps tracking players factors, matches and results.
 > 2. What functionality the application has?
-What are they for?
-Are they intuitive or maybe you suggest to change something?
 - Adding players,
-- Adding reports - you can do it only from player page, what is not intuitive,
+- Adding reports,
-- Adding matches - as above,
+- Adding matches,
-- Editing all above.
+- Editing all above,
+- Checking players list (user can filter it and print chosen records).
 > 3. What do you think about application's interface?
 - It is very simple and not contemporary,
 - It is pretty legible, but not attractive.
 > 4. Do you find this application intuitive?
 - It has small amount of functionality, but it makes it readable,
+- Not intuitive aspects of application:
+  - Most of options are hidden rather than displayed on the main menu,
-- There is no signals, that you can open player's profile directly from players list,
+  - There is no signals, that user can open player's profile directly from players list,
-- It is not intuitive, that you can open reports and matches only from players list,
+  - User can open matches only from players list,
+  - User cannot open report, he can only edit it,
+  - User cannot add a new player directly from players list, only from Main Page,
-- There is no matches and reports lists.
+  - There is no matches and reports lists,
+  - Creating report looks difficult and there is no instruction for it.
 > 5. Did you find some issues?
+- In "Add player" form:
-- User can enter wrong data in fields (e.g. e-mail adress without `@`, `01/01/0001` as day of birth or number in the name),
+  * User can enter wrong data in fields (e.g. email address without `@`, `01/01/0001` as day of birth or number in the name),
+  * User can add empty fields with languages and YT links,
-- User can't see that he can open player's profile from players list until he clicks (hover state is not presented).
+- User can't see that he can open player's profile from players list until he clicks (hover state is not presented),
+- In polish translation:
+  - On Main Page `Dev team contact` link is not translated,
+  - In Players list additional options like `print`, `filter`, etc. stayed in english,
+  - There should be `liczba` (number) instead of `ilość` (quantity) in players, matches, reports and actions count,
+  - There is mistake in phraze `Matches count` - should be `meczów`.